xriss/require.sh/readme.md

 	require /usr/include/libudev.h

 Then we will check if this file exists and if not attempt to find a package that would install that exact file.
-Include files are a good one to pick as it should install the dev package and the library and they should be a more generic path than .so files.
+Include files are a good pick as it should install the dev package and the library and they should be a more generic path than .so files.

+This is actually how some package managers, such as dnf, already work but we need to do a bit more for apt, pacman etc.

 DEVELOPMENT